2018 Update: ICER is conducting a 2018 psoriasis condition update. Scroll down for more information about the NPF’s engagement in this review.

 Although prescription drug spending slowed in the early part of this decade (2010 – 2013), estimates by the Kaiser Family Foundation (a non-profit organization that analyzes major health care issues in the United States) show rapid increases in prescription spending in 2014 and 2015.
 Specialty drug spending – which includes spending on treatments for moderate to severe psoriasis and psoriatic arthritis – has been identified by several analyses as a driver of this prescription spending.
 With the recent public dialogue around the costs of prescription drugs, more attention is also being paid to non-profit organizations that evaluate evidence on the “value” of medical tests, treatments and delivery system innovations.
 Known as value framework modelers, these entities aim to open the “black box” of drug pricing and help us to know if we are getting a good value for our therapies at their current costs.

 While most of the value framework modelers have focused on assessing cancer treatments, the Institute for Clinical and Economic Review (ICER) is one of the major modelers looking at chronic disease.
-In late spring 2016, ICER began a review of treatments for psoriasis and is also in the process of reviewing therapies for rheumatoid arthritis, multiple sclerosis and atopic dermatitis.
 Here’s a video produced by ICER that explains how their organization operates.

-- Leah Howard, NPF’s VP of Government Relations and Advocacy, provides an overview of the Final Report and Meeting Summary, and answered questions on the significance of the report findings and policy recommendations, and what comes next.
+- Leah Howard, NPF’s Chief Operating Officer, provides an overview of the Final Report and Meeting Summary, and answered questions on the significance of the report findings and policy recommendations, and what comes next.

-- To read a Q&A with National Psoriasis Foundation’s VP of Government Relations and Advocacy on why ICER decided to target psoriatic disease treatments, why value frameworks matter to patients, and more, click here.
+- To read a Q&A with National Psoriasis Foundation’s Chief Operating Officer on why ICER decided to target psoriatic disease treatments, why value frameworks matter to patients, and more, click here.

 - To read the National Psoriasis Foundation’s official response to ICER’s draft evidence report on treatments for psoriasis (from September 29, 2016), please click here.